 - Air Pollution: Full Weight (~2.50 Points)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, National Center for Education Statistics, Western Interstate Commission for Higher Education, The Annie E. Casey Foundation, U.S. News & World Report, Education Commission of the States, Kaiser Family Foundation, Institute for Health Metrics and Evaluation, National Highway Traffic Safety Administration, Centers for Medicare & Medicaid Services, Natural Resources Defense Council, Centers for Disease Control and Prevention, United Health Foundation, Council for Community and Economic Research, Road Information Program, The Equality of Opportunity Project, Federal Bureau of Investigation, EdChoice, Health Resources and Services Administration, County Health Rankings and WalletHub research.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, National Center for Education Statistics, Western Interstate Commission for Higher Education, The Annie E. Casey Foundation, U.S. News & World Report, Education Commission of the States, Kaiser Family Foundation, Institute for Health Metrics and Evaluation, National Highway Traffic Safety Administration, Centers for Medicare & Medicaid Services, Natural Resources Defense Council, Centers for Disease Control and Prevention, Federal Highway Administration, United Health Foundation, Council for Community and Economic Research, Road Information Program, The Equality of Opportunity Project, Federal Bureau of Investigation, EdChoice, Health Resources and Services Administration, County Health Rankings and WalletHub research.